-To give advice is not easy, but we do have long experience in matching the correct size of kiln to your situation.
+It’s not easy to advise but as we have 50 years of experience in matching the correct size of kiln to your situation, we will to our best to help you.
 We want you to buy the kiln that is right for you.

 Our basic advice is, do not buy too small, but think very carefully before buying a larger one, but always, buy a complete kiln.
 A Kiln complete with kiln furniture (the shelves and shelf supports that will hold the pots) and most importantly of all, a temperature controller.
 This is the electronic device that will allow you flexibility in the rise and fall of temperature, turn the kiln off or hold it at whatever temperature you set.

-You’ll need a tape measure, a piece of paper and pencil and a camera if possible to email pictures.
+You’ll need a tape measure, a piece of paper, a pencil and a camera if possible to email pictures.

 We have a list of pointers in working out what’s do-able and what is going to cause issues.

-- Will it fit through the doors again you don’t won’t to ignore this, double check all door widths and any tricky corners immediately before or after.
+- Will the kiln fit through all your doors?
+It’s best to double check all door widths and and any tricky corners immediately before or after.

 - You need the right size for you – Needless to say the area it is going to be placed needs to considered